yenkuanlee/IPDC/README.md

 	# If resource owner want to join the chain, he can do the following command.
 	$ IPFS pin add QmRxiJ3WjG5YFQSWY3mdXAKBRgfLyyocFwL9cTBEpcfhwX
 	```
-- start a chain
+- Start a chain
-	- If contributors of resource owner are enough to build a chain (refer to the value of numberofnode in description.conf), the chain owner can do the following command :
+	- If contributors of resource owner are enough to build a chain (refer to the value of numberofnode in description.conf), the chain owner can do the following command to start his chain :
 	```
 	$ python chain.py start
 	```
-	- chain owner can manage some application in a chain.
+	- Chain owner can manage some application in a chain.
 		- Basic ethereum transaction.
 		- Filesign will be introduced in the next section.
 	- After a chain is built, chain owner can add IPDC nodes to the chain.